conda-forge/conda-forge.github.io/src/user/introduction.rst

   Please refer to :ref:`multiple_channels` for pitfalls and more information.

-Can I contribute packages to conda-forge?
+Becoming Involved: How to contribute packages to conda-forge?
 -----------------------------------------

 Yes, anyone can contribute packages to the ``conda-forge`` channel.